Articles

 1997

 Cohen, D., & Nisbett, R. E. (1997).
-Field experiments examining the culture of honor: The role of institutions in perpetuating norms about violence.
+Field experiments examining the culture of honor: the role of institutions in perpetuating norms about violence.
 Personality and Social Psychology Bulletin, 23(11),

 1188–1199. https://doi.org/10.1177/01461672972311006